Application of Neural Ordinary Differential Equations for ITER Burning Plasma Dynamics: Simulations for ITER Plasmas

 \subsection{Simulation Methodology}

 To accurately model the ITER burning plasma, the parameters in the diffusivity model need to be properly tuned using machine learning.
-The computational framework based on neural ordinary differential equations (Neural ODEs) \citep{chen2018neural}, NeuralPlasmaODE, is presented in Appendix \ref{sec:computational-framework}.
-In the previous study on simulating DIII-D plasmas with NeuralPlasmaODE, \cite{liu2024application} split experimental data into training and testing datasets.
+In the previous study on simulating DIII-D plasmas with NeuralPlasmaODE, \citet{liu2024application} split experimental data into training and testing datasets.
 The training dataset was used to tune parameters in the diffusivity model, while the testing dataset evaluated the optimized model.
-However, since the ITER is still under construction and its experimental data are unavailable, we adopt transfer learning \citep{weiss2016survey}, where the diffusivity parameters learned from DIII-D deuterium plasmas are transferred to ITER plasmas.
-We then apply a fine-tuning method to these diffusivity parameters using burning simulation results from prior research \citep{iaea2002iter,green2003iter} as optimization targets.
+However, since the ITER is still under construction and its experimental data are unavailable, we adopt transfer learning \cite{weiss2016survey}, where the diffusivity parameters learned from DIII-D deuterium plasmas are transferred to ITER plasmas.
+We then apply a fine-tuning method to these diffusivity parameters using burning simulation results from prior research \cite{iaea2002iter,green2003iter} as optimization targets.
 The parameters in the diffusivity model are adjusted to match the ITER design scenarios during the current flat-top phase.
+Such current flat-top phase is used as the training set, while the plasma start-up phase serves as the testing set.

 The optimization objective is defined as a vector including densities and temperatures in the core and edge nodes: